ericwbailey/ericwbailey.website/source/published/article-pitch-for-your-consideration.md

 ## The appearance of trust

 What was nice to note here is none of the links contained any UTM parameters, and the sites linked out looked relatively on [the up and up](https://www.merriam-webster.com/dictionary/on%20the%20up%20and%20up).
-It could be relevant and actionable results, or maybe some sort of coordinated quid-pro-quo personal or professional networking.
+It could be relevant and actionable results.
+Or maybe it is some sort of coordinated, quid-pro-quo networking.
+I honestly don’t care.

 That said: [Be the villain](https://24ways.org/2018/be-the-villain/).